 Aren’t you frustrated why your videos are green?
-Having green screen video background?
+Having a green screen video background?
 Looking for a solution!

 1. Disable GPU Rendering

-Probably you are using Google Chrome,
+Probably you are using Google Chrome, Microsoft Edge, and other chromium browsers.

 Google Chrome users, fix Green screen when playing videos:

-Scroll to the end of the page until you see advanced button click on it to load advanced setting.
-Now I can scroll to the bottom of this page you will find some settings under system label.
+Scroll to the end of the page until you see the advanced button click on it to load the advanced setting.
+Now I can scroll to the bottom of this page you will find some settings under the system label.
 Thank you need to pick the option that we use hardware acceleration whenever available.
 Disabling this option will make sure that Google Chrome will not hardware acceleration to play a video.

 If that is the case that is causing your video to have a green screen it should go away when the next time you start Chrome browser.
 To check whether the issue is gone or still there close the Chrome Browser and start it, and play the video to check it for yourself.